heli-t-00/badminton-gas/README.md

 <img src="staticfiles/images/Lighthouse_myaccount.PNG" alt="lighthouse test my account page">
 <img src="staticfiles/images/Lighthouse_bgas.PNG" alt="lighthouse test Analysis page">

-Summary of areas where improvements are provided, this would be areas for improvements at a later date.
-Documents can be found as PDF.
+Summary of areas where improvements are provided, this would be areas for improvements, check the pdf folders for the documents.

-[Download PDF]<a href="staticfiles/images/Lighthouse_Summary_homepg.pdf"){:target="_blank"}>
+## Manual Testing
+Login details
+User: Test
+Password: Test@test.com
+Use the details to login to the Game Analysis System to create and replay a game on the system.

 # Deployment